voidmario/hollywood-social-network/README.md

 DESCRIPTION

 An edge list implementation of an undirected graph is built using IMDb movie data.
 An executable called socialnetwork is made on running "make" in the terminal.
-The user provides an input file where each line corresponds to two actors whose path/link will be found, if it exists.
+The user provides an input file where each line corresponds to two actors in the form
+"[ACTOR 1 FIRST NAME]\_[ACTOR 1 LAST NAME] [ACTOR 2 FIRST NAME]\_[ACTOR 2 LAST NAME]" whose path/link will be found, if it exists.
 The shortest path between these two actors is found through a modified version of Breadth First Search.
-This path is then printed to the output file in the format <ACTOR> -(MOVIE)- <NEXT ACTOR>....
+This path is then printed to the output file in the format
+<ACTOR> -(MOVIE)- <NEXT ACTOR>....

 -----------
 FILES